maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 5. When implemented with a given style and set of tilesets, the compiled library should not decrease the rendering frame rate.
 6. This refactor will not introduce data loading or other bottlenecks that will negatively impact rendering performance.
 7. Developers currently using this library will not see any breaking API changes, and will be able to seamlessly upgrade versions.
+8. The library should continue to work on architectures and platforms it currently works on.

 ## Proposed Change